-- Firstly, the observed benefit amount in the SILC variable PY093 is assigned to "unemployment benefits II (ALG II)" (EUROMOD variable bunnc), up to the maximum legislated amount in 2016.
+- Firstly, the observed benefit amount in the SILC variable PY093 is assigned to "citizen's benefit (ALG II)" (EUROMOD variable bunne), up to the maximum legislated amount in 2016.
 Any amount above the maximum is assigned to "benefits for re-training" (EUROMOD variable buntr). - Secondly, the observed benefit amount in the SILC variable PY092 is assigned to "unemployment benefits I (ALG I)" (EUROMOD variable bunct) as long as the respective individual reports to have spent at least a month in unemployment.
-The observed benefit in PY092 is assigned to "severance payments" (EUROMOD variable ysv) if the individual reporting non-zero amount in PY092 reports to have spent zero months in unemployment. - Thirdly, the observed benefit amount in the SILC variable PY091 is assigned to "benefits for business start-ups" (EUROMOD variable bunot). - Fourthly, the difference between i) all unemployment benefits reported in SILC variable PY090 (EUROMOD variable bun) and ii) the imputed unemployment benefits (bunnc, bunot, bunot, bunot, bunot, bunot, bunot, ysv) is assigned to "lump-sum unemployment benefits" (EUROMOD variable bunls).
+The observed benefit in PY092 is assigned to "severance payments" (EUROMOD variable ysv) if the individual reporting non-zero amount in PY092 reports to have spent zero months in unemployment. - Thirdly, the observed benefit amount in the SILC variable PY091 is assigned to "benefits for business start-ups" (EUROMOD variable bunot). - Fourthly, the difference between i) all unemployment benefits reported in SILC variable PY090 (EUROMOD variable bun) and ii) the imputed unemployment benefits (bunnc, bunot, bunct, buntr, ysv) is assigned to "lump-sum unemployment benefits" (EUROMOD variable bunls).